icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 could then be used to calculate the liquid water content of the air.

 To calculate t_o,
-NACA-ARR-4I11 used a table from [^3]
+NACA-ARR-4I11 used a table from [^3],
-which I have not been able to find.
+which I have not been able to find (either the original or the "NACA Reprint").
 For the python implementation, I used the t_o calculation method from [NACA-ARR-5G13]({filename}NACA-ARR-5G13.md) [^4].

 There is a subtlety here for the ice protection application,